-SQLite (/ˌɛsˌkjuːˌɛlˈaɪt/, /ˈsiːkwəˌlaɪt/) is a database engine written in the C programming language.
+SQLite (/ˌɛsˌkjuːˌɛlˈaɪt/, /ˈsiːkwəˌlaɪt/) is a free and open-source relational database engine written in the C programming language.
 It is not a standalone app; rather, it is a library that software developers embed in their apps.
 As such, it belongs to the family of embedded databases.
 It is the most widely deployed database engine, as it is used by several of the top web browsers, operating systems, mobile phones, and other embedded systems.

 Developer(s) | D. Richard Hipp |